-- 1. All standard project conditions shall apply. - A business license and inspection of the property by the building department are necessary to ensure that the business owners are verified and the property meets all applicable fire and building codes. - 3.
+- 1. All standard project conditions shall apply. - 2.
+A business license and inspection of the property by the building department are necessary to ensure that the business owners are verified and the property meets all applicable fire and building codes. - 3.
 A detailed review against specific requirements of the Uniform Building and Fire Codes in use at the time of business license application is required as a condition precedent to issuance of a business license. - 4.
 No exterior commercial signs are approved as part of this CUP.
-All signs are subject to the Park City Sign Code. - The Applicant shall at all times have a property management company based in Summit County under contract and responsible for functioning as Applicant's agent with regard to all matters concerning nightly rental of the Property. - 6.
+All signs are subject to the Park City Sign Code. - 5.
+The Applicant shall at all times have a property management company based in Summit County under contract and responsible for functioning as Applicant's agent with regard to all matters concerning nightly rental of the Property. - 6.
 The Applicant shall limit the number of people on the Property during any given rental period to no more than eight (8) persons total.
 Applicant shall include express references to this limit in the marketing materials and rental agreements for the Property. - 7.
 The Applicant shall limit the number of motor vehicles parked on the Property during any given rental period to no more than two (2).
 Said vehicles shall be parked in the garage at all times.
 Applicant shall include express references to this limit and the stipulation that the vehicles must be parked in the garage within the marketing materials and rental agreements for the property. - 8.
-Property Management shall place trash receptacle(s) out for trash pick-up and be placed back properly back onto the property within twenty-four (24) hours as required by code. - Applicant shall include that all-wheel drive or 4-wheel drive may be necessary to gain access to the property during winter months in the marketing materials and rental agreements for the Property. - 10.
+Trash cans shall not be left at the curb for any period in excess of 24 hours and the property must be kept free from refuse in accordance with the City's Business License requirements. - Applicant shall include that all-wheel drive or 4-wheel drive may be necessary to gain access to the property during winter months in the marketing materials and rental agreements for the Property. - 10.
 The applicant shall agree to monitoring of the Conditional Use Permit by the City and shall come back before the Planning Commission after one year from the date of this approval for a review of the Conditional Use Permit for compliance with the Conditions of Approval. - 11.
 A pre-HDDR application is required for any exterior work needed as a result of the Building Department inspection and identification of building code deficiencies prior to the issuance of the Business License for the Nightly Rental.
 A building permit is also required prior to the commencement of any interior or exterior work on the home.